Free DIY

 Before You Start With Keyword Research

-1. Brainstorm Key Topics
+Brainstorm Key

 Start by jotting down a few main topics related to your business.
 These should be broad areas under which your products or services fall.
 For example, a financial advisory company might consider “budget planning” or “investment management.”

-2. Define Your Target Region
+Define Your Target

 Decide which region you’ll focus on.
 Targeting a specific area helps you zero in on local search terms.
 Also, consider the language variations in your chosen region to make your keywords more relevant.